The Digestive System and Gas

 If bloating is a problem, your health care provider may examine your abdomen for the sound of fluid movement to rule out ascites (buildup of fluid in the abdomen) and for signs of inflammation to rule out certain diseases of the colon.

-The possibility of colon cancer is usually considered in people 50 and older and in those with a family history of colorectal cancer, particularly if they have never had a colon examination (sigmoidoscopy or colonoscopy).
-These tests may also be appropriate for someone with symptoms including unexplained weight loss, diarrhea, or blood in the stool.
+The possibility of colon cancer is usually considered in people age 50 and older and in those with a family history of colorectal cancer, particularly if they have never had a colon examination (sigmoidoscopy or colonoscopy).
+These tests may also be appropriate for someone with symptoms like unexplained weight loss, diarrhea, or blood in the stool.

 For those with chronic belching, your doctor will look for signs or causes of excessive air swallowing.
 If needed, an upper GI series (X-ray to view the esophagus, stomach, and upper small intestine) may be performed to rule out disease.